axr/website-data/wiki/meetings/meeting-2012-10-07/content.md

 We need to expand the social awareness of our project, to pick up a bit more momentum and to raise the discussion.
 We'll brainstorm and debate ideas for how we can improve in this area as a community.

-## All topics (suggestions)

-This is a general list of topic suggestions.
-Each of these will eventually be promoted to actual topics, which will be discussed in a meeting.

-- New rendering pipeline
-- Improving our PR
-- Incorporating JS engine (e.g. V8) into the prototype
-- Security
-- Accessibility
-- Raising money (for servers, services etc)
-  - partners
-  - sponsors
-  - transparency (association?)
-- New usenet newsgroup
-- Tutorials
-- User interaction and involvement
-  - a way to let the users vote (predefined list) on which feature will be added next to the prototype
-  - put a price on certain features (donation)
-  - prominently show the latest non-anonymous donations
-- Posters.
-- How to get more contributors for the prototype.
-- Improvements for our website.
-- Distribution of the Prototype.
-  - Split up the core and platform components.
-  - The core should be a shared library, the platform specific components use the core library.
-  - Provide packages for installation.
-- Auto-update capabilities (if and how)